 Believing essentially that criminality was inherited and that criminals could be identified by physical attributes such as hawk-like noses and bloodshot eyes, Lombroso was one of the first people in history to use scientific methods to study crime.

-Now, Lombroso is the subject of a new historical novel by former criminal barrister Diana Bretherick.
-Here, writing for History Extra, Bretherick tells you everything you need to know about Lombroso, and explains why his influence on today's study of crime cannot be ignored…
+Lombroso is the subject of a historical novel by former criminal barrister Diana Bretherick.
+Here, writing for History Extra, Bretherick tells you everything you need to know about him, and explains why his influence on today's study of crime cannot be ignored…

 It began in Italy in 1871 with a meeting between a criminal and a scientist.
 The criminal was a man named Giuseppe Villella, a notorious Calabrian thief and arsonist.
 The scientist was an army doctor called Cesare Lombroso, who had begun his career working in lunatic asylums and had then become interested in crime and criminals while studying Italian soldiers.
 Now he was trying to pinpoint the differences between lunatics, criminals and normal individuals by examining inmates in Italian prisons.

 Lombroso found Villella interesting, given his extraordinary agility and cynicism as well as his tendency to boast of his escapades and abilities.
 After Villella’s death, Lombroso conducted a post-mortem and discovered that his subject had an indentation at the back of his skull, which resembled that found in apes.
 Lombroso concluded from this evidence, as well as that from other criminals he had studied, that some were born with a propensity to offend and were also savage throwbacks to early man.
 This discovery was the beginning of Lombroso’s work as a criminal anthropologist.